-But before drivers under age 18 can take the behind-the-wheel test, they must complete at least 50 hours of supervised driving practice, including 15 hours of night driving and 10 hours of driving in moderate to heavy traffic.
+The DMV recommends that all new drivers complete at least 50 hours of driving practice before taking the road test.
+Your practice should include 15 hours of night driving and 10 hours of driving in moderate to heavy traffic.

 The day of your road test, you're required to bring:

 - Your photo learner permit